eduvpn/documentation/API_V3.md

 implements OAuth 2.1.

-The `authorization_endpoint` with its parameters set MUST be opened in the platform's default browser.
+The `authorization_endpoint` with its parameters set MUST be opened in the platform's default browser or follow the platform's best practice dealing with application authorization(s).
 The `redirect_uri` parameter MUST point back to a location the application can intercept.

-All error conditions MUST be handled according to the OAuth specification(s).
+All error conditions, both during the authorization phase AND when talking to the API endpoint MUST be handled according to the OAuth specification(s).

 # Token Endpoint